jsinkers/notes/_notebooks/comp_sys/02_application_layer.md

 - fields: domain: server the cookie belongs to, path, content, expiry, security
 - HTTP messages carry state
 - components
-  - cookie header line in HTTP response message
+  - cookie header line in HTTP response message: `Set-cookie: 1678`
-  - cookie header line in HTTP request message
+  - cookie header line in HTTP request message: `Cookie: 1678`
-  - cookie file kept on user's end system, managed by the broswer
+  - cookie file kept on user's end system, managed by the browser
   - back-end database server-side
 - when you access a site, it may respond with a Set-cookie: <id>, with that id and the server hostname being appended to a cookie file.
 When you make HTTP requests this id is